s60sc/ESP32-CAM_MJPEG2SD/README.md

 The following functions are provided by [@gemi254](https://github.com/gemi254):

+* The FTP, Wifi, and other parameters need to be defined in file `myConfig.h`, and can also be modified via the browser under __Other Settings__.

+* Entire folders or files within folders can be uploaded to a remote server via FTP by selecting the required file or folder from the drop down list then pressing the __FTP Upload__ button.

 * Entire folders or files within folders can be deleted by selecting the required file or folder from the drop down list then pressing the __Delete__ button and confirming.

-* Entire folders or files within folders can be uploaded to a remote server via FTP by selecting the required file or folder from the drop down list then pressing the __FTP Upload__ button.

-* The FTP, Wifi, and other parameters need to be defined in file `myConfig.h`, and can also be modified via the browser under __Other Settings__.
+  On `upload a folder` check if each file exists and ignore it. __Incremental upload__

 * Check internet connection and automatically reconnect if needed on power loss.